Yusuf-R/Friendly_Gadget/README.md

 ## Overview

-Friendly Gadget is a web-based platform designed to help people understanding about your gadget choices.It will be your no1 point of reference for a complete imformaive guide about a product or service of your mobile or computer devices
+Friendly Gadget is a web-based platform designed to help people understand your gadget choices.
+It will be your one point of reference for a complete informative guide about a product or service of your mobile or computer devices

 ## Features

-The CVComposer MVP includes the following key features:
+The Friendly_Gadget APP includes the following key features:

-1. **Get the Best Device:** Users can get the device that is suitable for your purposes with ease, by displaying the search results based on your requirements
+1. **Get the Best Device:** Users can get the device that is suitable for their purposes with ease, by displaying the search results based on your requirements

 2. **Identify your Device:** Users can view the device's specifications and capabilities and identify each characteristic separately.